 - Encourage your child to go further with his insect investigations with this online interactive or use his logic skills to help the bug get to the flower.

-- Tie this in with your insect discoveries at Fraboom or extend the investigation at National Geographic Kids or Harry's Big Adventure.
+- Tie this in with your insect discoveries at Fraboom or extend the investigation at National Geographic Kids.

 - Make it meaningful on a national scale: When your child goes on a bug hunt for common bugs, record what he finds and submit his data to the Lawrence Hall of Science online and compare his findings with children across the U.S.